 Another example of corporate rigidity are the multinationals subject to strong regulatory controls.
 In these environments, it is hard to innovate with startups due to the complexity of the investment process or the difficulties associated with IP sharing.

-This kind of innovation challenges slow down the innovation process in many companies and endanger the survival of startups whose resources are scarce and rely on faster deals.
+This kind of innovation challenges in corporations slow down the innovation process in many companies and endanger the survival of startups whose resources are scarce and rely on faster deals.
 As a consequence, many of them die prematurely.